Clemson vs. Miami (FL): Sportsbook promo codes, odds, spread, over/under - January 3

 - Clemson is 8-4-0 ATS this season.

-- The Tigers and their opponents have combined to hit the over eight out of 12 times this season.
+- Tigers games have gone over the point total eight out of 12 times this season.

 Clemson Futures Odds

-- Bookmakers rate Clemson much lower (39th in college basketball) than the computer rankings do (16th-best).
+- In terms of its odds to win the national championship (+7500), Clemson is 34th in the country.
+It is far higher than that, 16th-best, according to computer rankings.

-- The Tigers have experienced the fifth-biggest change in terms of their national championship odds, improving from +20000 at the beginning of the season to +10000.
+- The Tigers' national championship odds have jumped from +20000 at the start of the season to +7500, the fourth-biggest change among all teams.

-- Based on its moneyline odds, Clemson has a 1% chance of winning the national championship.
+- Clemson has a 1.3% chance of winning the national championship, based on its moneyline odds.

+- The Hurricanes were +3000 to win the national championship at the start of the season, and have now fallen to +5000, which is the 27th-biggest change in the country.

+- The implied probability of Miami (FL) winning the national championship, based on its +5000 moneyline odds, is 2%.

 Check out all the futures bets available at BetMGM!